Helicobacter Pylori Urea Breath

 How do I get ready for this test?

-Follow your healthcare provider's instructions about not eating or drinking before the test.
+Follow your healthcare provider's directions about not eating or drinking before the test.
 You may be asked to stop taking certain medicines before the test.

 Tell your provider about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illegal drugs you may use.